slicycode/slicycode/README.md

 ## Hi there 👋

-~ I'm Jules, a passionate-junior web developer from France.</br>
+~ I'm Jules, a passionate web developer from France.</br>
 </br>
 ~ I'm 20.</br>
 </br>